Nom de Plume Rating: ★☆☆☆☆

 Years later, Wade’s father (Rick) falls ill and he returns home from war only to find Elliot and all her beauty.
 Elliot has always viewed Rick as a father figure, so while his health is deteriorating, Wade and Elliot find themselves in a web of inconvenience as they both care for him.

-Friends, I didn't like this book.
+Friends, I didn’t like this book.
 I wanted to, but the characters were so incredibly fickle.
 The only character that seemed to have his act together was Rick until he passed away.
-Speaking of which, he was sick nearly the entire book and it drug me bareback through the mud.
+Speaking of which, he was sick nearly the entire book and it dragged me bareback through the mud.

 As for the lead characters, Elliot is constantly bullied by her family and stands up for herself only when convenient (at the end); this is not an attractive trait for any adult.
 She practically raises her sister’s children, and sacrifices her own happiness in hopes that her family will return her unconditional love.
 Talk about unrequited emotions!
 Her family needs to be hung.